 Disclaimer: Some of the links in this post are affiliate links, which means I make a small commission if you choose to purchase through qualifying links.

-- Almond Flour - I have not tested this recipe with any other flours.
-My favorite almond flour brands are Bob’s Red Mill, and Blue Diamond.
+- Almond Flour - My favorite almond flour brands are Bob’s Red Mill, and Blue Diamond.
 Both have a finely ground blend that doesn’t come out clumpy!
-Make sure it’s almond FLOUR and not almond MEAL.
-They have completely different textures.

 - Egg - I have not tested this recipe with an egg replacement.